What is the CCL Climate Action Program?

 Will actions and scripts differ by Congressional District?

-Some default messages/scripts are specific to an MOCs party affiliation, whether they are an existing bill cosponsor and other factors.
+Some default messages/scripts in CCL's online action tools are specific to an MOCs party affiliation, whether the MOC is an existing bill cosponsor and other factors.
 On rare occasions an action may not be applicable to all MOCs.

 What actions will I be asked to do in CCL's Climate Action Program?

 You will be asked to do quick and easy actions you can take by yourself.
-The type of action will vary monthly and some might align with the actions we’ve also begun to show at the top of your CCL Community Dashboard.
+The type of action will vary monthly and some might align with the actions at the top of your CCL Community Dashboard.

 - Todd Elvins